Epictetus (c. 55 – 135) was born a slave in Turkey nearly 2,000 years ago and then lived in Rome until he was banished to Greece.

 SELF-DISCIPLINE – “Freedom is not procured by a full enjoyment of what is desired, but by controlling the desire.”

 Yes, it would have helped me a lot to have considered thoughts like these when I was a teen.
 And teens can handle it.
 My belief is that adults should share this kind of wisdom with young people.
 I suggest that you share some of the quotes above with your child and perhaps talk about how they apply in their life.
-Of course, Epictetus is only one of hundreds of wonderful sources of wisdom These and over 3,000 other personally selected quotes are one of the many personal development resources featured in Strong for Life, the world’s premier virtual coaching system for teenagers.
-It’s worth checking out.

 My new book: How Your Teen Can Grow a Smarter Brain.